antidot-framework/antidot-bref-lambda-demo/README.md

 ## Deploy

 Your application is now ready to be deployed.
-Follow [the deployment guide](https://bref.sh/docs/deploy.html#deploying-with-sam).
+Follow [the deployment guide](/docs/deploy.md).

 ## Console

-As you may have noticed, we define a function of type "console" in `template.yaml`.
-That function is using the [Console runtime](/docs/runtimes/console.md), which lets us run the Symfony Console on AWS Lambda.
+As you may have noticed, we define a function of type "console" in `serverless.yml`.
+That function is using the [Console runtime](/docs/runtimes/console.md), which lets us run the Antidot Framework Console on AWS Lambda.

 To use it follow [the "Console" guide](/docs/runtimes/console.md).

 ## Logs

-We need to override monolog config
+We need to configure Monolog to log into `stderr` as well:

 ```yaml
 # config/services/dependencies.prod.yaml